kgtoker/SSNSC-for-HSIC/README.md

 # SSNSC-for-HSIC

-This demo implements the method proposed in paper given below  [1];
+This demo implements the method proposed in the paper given below  [1];

 [1] Kemal Gürkan Toker & Seniha Esen Yuksel (2022) Spectral-spatial nearest subspace classifier for hyperspectral image classification, International Journal of Remote Sensing, 43:6, 2106-2133, DOI: 10.1080/01431161.2022.2055986

+The proposed method analyzes the closeness between two subspaces, where one subspace is the space spanned by the neighbourhood of the test sample and the other subspace is the space spanned by the within-class training samples.
+The proposed method is simple, parameter-free, easy to implement and has a closed-form solution.
+Canonical Correlation Analysis
+(CCA) is used to measure the closeness between these two subspaces.

+Let,

 ${x_{ij}}$ :  $j^{th}$ training sample from class $i$